Flavour composition and entropy increase of cosmological neutrinos after decoherence: Introduction

 which we refer to as Lindblad equation \cite{Lindblad1976}.
 The ${\cal L}_a$ are so-called Lindblad operators, arising from tracking or averaging environment dynamics.
 The decoherence term is responsible for the fact that the quantum system can develop dissipation and irreversibility and lose quantum coherence.
+As we will show shortly, the entropy for the density matrix $\rho^{\rm L}$, as well as for a time averaged density matrix over irreversible paths $\bar \rho$, is not constant anymore.

 Many aspects of oscillating neutrinos in the early Universe have been discussed before.
 The focus of those works may be in the interplay with the primordial plasma \cite{Notzold:1987ik,PhysRevD.49.2710}, the matter effect \cite{Hannestad:2001iy,Volpe:2013jgr}, the role of a lepton asymmetry \cite{Wong:2002fa,Dolgov:2002ab,Barenboim:2016lxv} or the back-reaction effects in primeval nucleosynthesis \cite{Mangano:2005cc,Saviano:2013ktj}.
 Important for this work are studies of distortions in the neutrino spectral distribution \cite{Kirilova:2002ss,Mangano:2005cc,Langacker1987589}.
 These works rely on an approach similar to ours, but are not identical, especially regarding the exact solution for three-flavour oscillations in the cosmological context, with and without including Lindblad operators to account for decoherence.
 In \cite{Donadi:2013uxa} a spontaneous suppression operator is adopted to account for decoherence, but the focus is not the evolution of entropy.
 Importantly, most existing studies are concerned with the interplay of neutrino oscillations and the plasma, therefore their focus lies on the epoch of neutrino decoupling.
-To our knowledge, the epoch after neutrino decoupling has not been explored in great detail, especially the effect of the transition from the relativistic to non-relativistic regime in the evolution of the neutrino ensemble, which we argue is the source of decoherence proposed in this work.
+To our knowledge, the epoch after neutrino decoupling has not been explored in great detail, especially the effect of the transition from the relativistic to non-relativistic regime in a statistically homogeneous space, which we argue is the source of decoherence proposed in this work.